 Unfortunately, there is no shortage of SMB owners and web creators who are still intimidated by the notion of creating an online store.
 Perhaps they remember it as the complex process that it was over a decade ago.

-By showing how we can create a fully functioning online store, in 5 simple steps, that will include defining products, setting up WooCommerce, and shipping classifications, we are hoping to change this.
+By showing how we can build a fully functioning online store, in 5 simple steps, that will include defining products, setting up WooCommerce, and shipping classifications, we are hoping to change this.

 What We’ll Need for This Masterclass